wix-incubator/playable/docs/player-public-methods.md

 ## node

-Getter for DOM node with player UI element
+Getter for DOM element with player UI
 (use it only for debug, if you need attach player to your document use `attachToElement` method)

 <div class="method-list">